What is an Industrial Battery: Definition, Types, Components & Applications

 • Nickel-Metal Hydride: -20°C to 60°C

-Industrial batteries are pivotal across numerous sectors, powering essential systems and devices with reliability and efficiency.
-Below, we explore key industries and environments where these batteries are indispensable, detailing how they contribute to each sector’s operational success.
+Industrial batteries are utlized across numerous sectors, powering essential systems and devices with reliability and efficiency.
+Below, we explore eight key industries and environments where these batteries are indispensable, detailing how they contribute to each sector’s operational success.

 1. Telecommunications: Industrial batteries provide backup power to telecommunications infrastructure, ensuring uninterrupted service during power outages.
 This is crucial for maintaining communication networks operational, which are essential for emergency services and daily communications.